KrystalCoding/always-away/README.md

 - [X] Admin can create draft posts so that they can finish writing the content later.
 - [X] Admin can create, read, update, and delete posts so that they can manage blog content.

-*Disclaimer: The following User stories have not yet been implemented.
+The following User stories have not yet been implemented.
 They have been left on the project for the purpose of organizing future goals and projects to expand and enhance the blog site.

 - I can **make a blog post**
 - I can **utilize a search capability** so that **I can easily locate specific topics or posts**